 Kahongi High School has 300 students half of them girls.
 60 of the girls board at the school, meaning they sleep at the school throughout the term.
-Currently they collect water from a dirty pond that is also used by livestock.
+Currently, they collect water from a dirty pond that is also used by livestock.

-Not only is the water unsafe, the headmaster of the school is concerned about the safety of the girls going down to collect water in the evenings.
+Not only is the water unsafe, but the headmaster of the school is also concerned about the safety of the girls going down to collect water in the evenings.
 The pond is in a secluded place, where sexual assault is far too common.

-This project is to build a 6,000 liter ferro-cement rainwater tank and collection system at the girls dorm of the Kashongi High School.
+This project is to build a 6,000-liter ferro-cement rainwater tank and collection system at the girls’ dorm of the Kashongi High School.

 The first step in building the tank is to clear and level the construction site.
 The next step is to build a wire-reinforced concrete bottom to be used as a base for the tank.